Asrithalalam/bootstrap-agency-website/README.md

-#Project Name: Bootstrap Agency Website
+#  Bootstrap Agency Website

-#Project Planning
+## Project Planning

-I first understood the project requirement, which was to build a responsive multi-page website using Bootstrap.
+I first understood the project requirements, which was to build a responsive multi-page website using Bootstrap.
 I planned to create three main pages:

-> Home (index.html)
+ - Home (`index.html`)

-> About (about.html)
+ - About (`about.html`)

-> Contact (contact.html)
+ - Contact (`contact.html`)

 I decided to maintain consistent navigation and styling across all pages.

-#Setting Up the Folder Structure
+## Setting Up the Folder Structure
 I created a project folder with:

->> index.html , about.html , contact.html
+ - `index.html`
+ - `about.html`
+ - `contact.html`

-This helped keep the project organized and professional.
+This made the project organized and professional.

-#Designing the Home Page
+## Designing the Home Page
 - Added Bootstrap CDN link
 - Created a responsive navbar
 - Added a hero section
 - Added services/cards section
 - Ensured proper spacing using Bootstrap classes

 I tested responsiveness using browser developer tools.

-#Creating About Page
+## Creating About Page
 - Maintained the same navbar for consistency
 - Added image section
 - Added company description
 - Used Bootstrap grid system for alignment

-#Creating Contact Page
+## Creating Contact Page
 - Designed a contact form using Bootstrap form classes
 - Added input fields (Name, Email, Message)
 - Styled the button properly
 - Ensured clean spacing and alignment

-#Tools & Resources Used
+## Tools & Resources Used
 I used the following tools and resources:

-* Bootstrap documentation (for layout and components)
+- Bootstrap documentation (for layout and components)

-* Git & GitHub for version control and deployment
+- Git & GitHub for version control and deployment

-* ChatGPT for guidance in:
+- ChatGPT for guidance in:

-   ^ Debugging Git errors
+  - Debugging Git errors

-   ^ Fixing image path issues
+  - Fixing image path issues

-   ^ Understanding deployment steps
+  - Understanding deployment steps

-   ^ Browser developer tools for testing responsiveness
+  - Browser developer tools for testing responsiveness